25th Anniversary of The Hellenic Institute, Royal Holloway, University of London (1993-2018)

 Megaron, The Athens Music Hall, Vassilissis Sophias and Kokkali, 11521 Athens, Greece, at 8.30pm (with introductory lecture at 7.45pm).

-Premiere performance in Greece of Julian Suite (Ιουλιανή Σουΐτα), Opus 85 by Philippos Tsalahouris commissioned by The Hellenic Institute on the occasion of the Fifth Anniversary of Julian Chrysostomides’ passing away (18.X.2013).
-The Athens State Orchestra will be conducted by the composer himself.
+Premiere performance in Greece by the Athens State Orchestra of Julian Suite (Ιουλιανή Σουΐτα), Opus 85 by Philippos Tsalahouris commissioned by The Hellenic Institute on the occasion of the Fifth Anniversary of Julian Chrysostomides’ passing away (18.X.2013).
+The concert was cancelled due to ilness of the conductor and will take place at a later date to be announced in due course.
+We apologise for any inconvenience caused, which was beyond our control.

 30 November 2017: Memory and Harmony